-• demonstrate that all aspects of the Project have been examined and planned in a careful and precautionary manner in order to ensure that they would not cause serious or irreversible damage to the environment, especially with respect to environmental functions and integrity, considering system tolerance and resilience, and/or the human health of current or future generations;

-- outline and justify the assumptions made about the effects of all aspects of the Project and the approaches to minimize these effects; - evaluate alternative means of carrying out the Project and compare them in light of risk avoidance and adaptive management capacity; - ensure that in designing and operating the Project, priority has been and would be given to strategies that avoid the creation of adverse environmental effects; - develop contingency plans that explicitly address accidents and malfunctions; - identify any proposed follow-up and monitoring activities, particularly in areas where scientific uncertainty exists in the prediction of effects; and, - present public views on the acceptability of all of the above.
+- describe how implementation of the Project components and activities have been planned in a careful and precautionary manner in order to ensure that significantly adverse or unwarranted environmental effects will not occur, especially with respect to environmental functions and integrity, considering system tolerance and resilience, and/or the human health of current or future generations; - outline and justify the assumptions made about the effects of all project components and activities and the approaches to minimize these effects; - demonstrate that in designing and operating the Project, priority has been and would be given to strategies that avoid the creation of adverse environmental effects; - develop contingency plans that explicitly address accidents and malfunctions of the Project; - identify the proposed follow-up and monitoring activities, particularly in areas where scientific uncertainty exists in the prediction of effects; and, - present public views on the acceptability of all of the above.

-In doing so, the proponent shall consider the guiding principles set out in the Government of Canada Framework for the Application of Precaution in Science-based Decision Making About Risk (2003).
+In the implementation of the Project, the proponent shall consider the guiding principles set out in the Government of Canada Framework for the Application of Precaution in Science-based Decision Making About Risk (2003).